 Downsides: Besides the fact that not everyone who takes SSRIs actually experiences less sexual interest, these drugs tend to have nasty side-effects, one of which is an inability to climax.
 This means some users end up keeping their sex drives, but losing their ability to do anything about it.

 Eat Soy to Lower Your Libido

-Soy protein is full of compounds known as isoflavones, which some studies suggest have estrogen-like effects.
+Soy protein is full of compounds known as isoflavones, which some studies suggest have estrogen-like effects that kill sex drive.
 Soy could act as an anaphrodisiac, but it’s not that straightforward.

 Long, Intense Workouts May Stifle Sex Drive